 You are at the center of that mission.
 We're committed to your success.
 We've grown to serve you.
 We're honored that you chose Farm Credit to be your financial partner and we're excited to be growing together with you.

-The electronic version of this report is available on our website, horizonfc.com.
 Should you have any questions about the Association's financials, please call 888.339.3334.